 A balanced life is built around discovering health-promoting foods and activities that enrich your life rather than detract from it.
-With that being said, if you go camping one time each year just go ahead roast hot dogs and marshmallows over the fire, and drink a few [too many] beers.
+With that being said, if you go camping one time each year just go ahead roast hot dogs and marshmallows over the fire, and drink a few too many beers.
 That is part of life.
 Enjoy it.

-Tips for Packing Food for the Long Haul.
+Tips for Packing Protein

 - Assess the amount of sodium used in processed meats.
 If you are using something like jerky, smoked sausage or meat sticks as your main protein source consider how many servings you will eat throughout the day.
 If you are getting more than 20% of your DV of sodium per 1-2 oz. serving consider diversifying your protein sources.
 Your sodium needs are going to be a lot higher if you are sweating a lot so keep that in mind as well.

-Fruits and Vegetables
+Tips for Packing Fruits and Vegetables

-My Favorites: Pumpkin chips, kale chips, dried fruits (mango, pineapple, golden raisins), fresh fruit and fresh vegetables.
+My Favorites: Pumpkin chips, seaweed, kale chips, dried fruits (mango, pineapple, golden raisins), fresh fruit and fresh vegetables.

 - Veggie chips are incredibly light and an excellent way to bulk up the nutrient content of your backpacking menu plan.
 Things like kale chips come in awkward packing.
 Try transferring them into a Ziploc bag (the kind with the zipper will stay closed better) that you can re-purpose once they are gone.
 Filling the bag with air can help prevent the contents from getting crushed.